Skip to content

 Since v1.0.0

-Examples section uses doctest format instead of fenced code blocks
+Examples section uses doctest (>>>) or reStructuredText (::) indented code blocks instead of fenced code blocks

 What it detects

-This rule flags Examples: sections that use doctest >>> format instead of triple-backtick fenced code blocks with a python language marker.
+This rule flags Examples: sections that use doctest >>> format or reStructuredText :: indented code blocks instead of triple-backtick fenced code blocks with a language marker.

 Why is this a problem?

 mkdocs-material renders fenced code blocks with syntax highlighting, copy buttons, and line numbers.
-Doctest >>> format renders as plain, unhighlighted text, resulting in a noticeably worse reading experience on your documentation site.
-Fenced blocks also support annotations and other material theme features.
+Doctest >>> format and rST :: indented blocks render as plain, unhighlighted text with no copy button or annotations, resulting in a noticeably worse reading experience on your documentation site.
+The :: literal may even render as visible text.

 def add(a: int, b: int) -> int: